khimo/khimo.github.io/slides/training.md

 - Products groups
 - Voice control (Alexa & IFTTT)
 - Automatic firmware upgrade
+- Remote support specialist

 Note:
 - Voice control: Alexa, Google Home (on the way) and Apple HomePod (looking forward to)
-- HA(High Availability) systems are blocked
+- most HA(Home Automation) systems are blocked
 - Some HA systems will be added in the near future
 - Recapitulation of ESSENTIAL